qaqaqaqaowh/Stuff/ver2/README.md

 After learning how to work with React, we can easily start working with React Native!

-With React Native, we can now develop mobile apps for both Android and iOS platforms
+With React Native, we can now develop mobile apps for both Android and iOS platforms.

 Write only one React Native app, and it can then be 'translated' into both Android and iOS apps, so you don't have to write both!